devopstrainings/linux-basics-katakoda/linux-adminstration/step2.md

 `useradd -g devops john`{{execute}}

-In the above command `useradd` is the command to add user, `-g devops` is an option instructing the useradd command to add a user in devops group and `demo-user` is the
+In the above command `useradd` is the command to add user, `-g devops` is an option instructing the useradd command to add a user in devops group and `john` is the username.